ibm-cloud-docs/vpc/file_storage_vpc_create.md

 This request creates or adds a mount target to an existing file share.
 In this example, the `vpc` property is specified because the file share's access control mode is `vpc`.
 Data encryption in transit is not enabled.

+Access control modes of the mount target and the share must match.
+Both must be either `vpc` or `security_group`.
+When you create a mount target with `security_group` access mode, pay attention to the share's `allowed_transit_encryption_modes`.
+The `transit_encryption` value must reflect what is allowed for the share.
+{: important}

 ```sh
 curl -X POST \